the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.26 Hill Walking and Off Road Cycling Permits
 ---------------------------------------------------
 a.
-All activities in Terrain 1 or Terrain 2 must be under the direct control of, or supervised by, a person holding the appropriate permit (see `Rule 9.7 <https://www.scouts.org.uk/por/9-activities/#9.7>`__).
+All activities in Terrain 1 or Terrain 2 must be under the direct control of, or supervised by, a person holding the appropriate permit (see :rule:`9.7`).

 b.
-All activities in Terrain Zero must be approved by the relevant Commissioner (see Rule 9.1(b))
+All activities in Terrain Zero must be approved by the relevant Commissioner (see :rule:`9.1(b)`)

 Rule 9.27 Hill Walking and Off Road Cycling -- Safety
 ----------------------------------------------------
-For activities in Terrain One and Two as defined in Rules 9.29 & 9.30:
+For activities in Terrain One and Two as defined in :rule:`9.29` & :rule:`9.30`:

 a.
 A detailed route plan must always be left with a responsible person not taking part in the activity.